Knock Sensor Code Keeps Coming Back; What Can You Do?

 Why do you keep getting a knock sensor code?
 The majority of the time, a corroded terminal or wire is sending a bad signal.
 Depending on the vehicle, the dealer or a tuner can read or listen to the sensor while the car is in motion to determine when at least it is being triggered and to assist in isolating causes.

-In this article, we discuss everything you need to know when your knock sensor keeps you disturbed.
+This article discusses everything you need to know when your knock sensor keeps you disturbed.
 So I invite you to stick around until the end to find out what you’ve been looking for.

 Table of Contents